 Coxeter combinatorics and spherical Schubert geometry (Reuven Hodges, Alexander Yong) used software developed by David Brewster, Jiasheng Hu, and Husnain Raza (summer 2020).

 Newell-Littlewood numbers II: extended Horn inequalities (Shiliang Gao, Gidon Orelowitz, Alexander Yong) used software developed by David Brewster (summer, Fall 2020).

 * Anshul Adve was awarded a 2019 Goldwater fellowship at UCLA for work done through ICLUE.
-He will attend a U. Chicago REU in summer of 2019.
+He attended a U. Chicago REU in summer of 2019.
 He is a 2021 Hertz Fellowship finalist (one of 48 named in the nation, and the only one in mathematics).
 He also was awarded an NSF graduate fellowship in 2021.
 He will start his math PhD at Princeton in Fall 2021.

 * David Brewster will be funded by an NSF RTG to work in the ICLUE program in Summer 2020 and Fall 2020.

 * Anna Chlopecki '20 will be attending a math REU at Brown in the summer of 2019; accepted to multiple private and public math PhD programs and will start a math doctoral degree at Purdue in Fall 2020.

 * Zhaobidan (Amy) Feng '18 is pursuing a PhD in math at Texas A+M

 * Matthew Faust '18 is pursuing a PhD in math at Texas A+M